-Known as LMOS in most Bell LECs.
-This is the maintenance system used to input, test and track POTS trouble reports.
+The loop maintenance is known as LMOS and in most LECs is the maintenance system used to input, test and track POTS trouble reports.

 Loop or Line Qualification

-Local Presubscribed Interexchange Carrier.
-A customer choice to identify through the LEC which LEC or LD carrier will handle their Intralata traffic.
-The LECs are identified by a four digit numeric code known as the LPIC.
+Local Presubscribed Interexchange Carrier LPIC is a customer choice to identify through the LEC which LEC or LD carrier will handle their Intralata traffic.
+These LPICs are identified by a four digit numeric code known as the LPIC.

-Line termination.
-Defines the local loop at the telephone company side of an ISDN connection to match the NT1 function at the customer end of the local loop.
+Line termination is also known as LT.
+It defines the local loop at the telephone company side of an ISDN connection to match the NT1 function at the customer end of the local loop.

 – M –

-Moves, adds and changes.
+Moves, adds and changes are also known as MAC.
 Configuration changes to existing service or equipment.

 Master Billing Account (Q Account)

-An account required before a CLEC can order UNE services.
-This is the account in the CRIS Billing System on which BIBS UNE usage is billed.
+A master billing account also known as a Q account, is required by a CLEC to order UNE services from the CRIS Billing System on which BIBS UNE usage is billed.

-Mega Bytes per second.
-Millions of bits per second.
-This is used in the measure of bandwidth on a data transmission medium such as twisted-pair copper line, optical fiber or coaxial cable.
+Mega bytes per second is also known as MBPS.
+It is millions of bits per second used in the measure of bandwidth on a data transmission medium.
+Moreover, some examples include twisted-pair copper lines, optical fiber, or coaxial cable.

-Telephone service provided on a usage-sensitive basis with calls priced on a basis of two or more elements; distance, duration, frequency, and time of day.
+Measured service is usage-sensitive based with calls priced on a basis of distance, duration, frequency, and time of day.
 Calls may be rated on a full minute incremental fee basis.